turbot/steampipe-plugin-aws/docs/tables/aws_cloudwatch_log_group.md

   and name = 'log-group-name'
 ```

-### List cloudwatch log groups that do no have data protection policy enabled
+### List log groups with no data protection policy

 ```sql
 select